What does the gospel have to do with poverty?

 Quite a bit.

-Especially for those of us in the West, it’s tempting to look at poverty strictly in material or circumstantial terms.
+It’s tempting to look at poverty strictly in material or circumstantial terms.

-“If these people just had enough food,” we think.
+“If people just had enough food,” we think.
 “If that child could just get an education; if this family could just have access to basic medicine, then everything would be fine.”

 These are all serious issues.
 Children and families living in poverty do need access to sufficient food, education, medicine – the essentials of life.